Platypi/style_typescript/README.md

   }
   ```

-  - You should always explicitly define a return type.
+  - Always *explicitly define a return type*.
 This can help TypeScript validate that you are always returning something that matches the correct type.

   ```typescript
   // bad